makrai/notes/scialom2004-multiling-summ.md

     training samples per language (except for Russian), as the previously mentioned CNN/Daily Mail

-## 3.1 methodology used to build the corpus
+## 3.1 methodology used to build the corpus 4

-* The CNN/Daily Mail (CNN/DM) dataset (see Section 2.3) is arguably the most
+* The CNN/Daily Mail (CNN/DM) dataset (see Section 2.3) is
-  used large-scale dataset for summarization.
-Following the same methodology, we consider news articles as the text input, and their paired highlights/description as the summary.
+  arguably the most used large-scale dataset for summarization.
+Following the same methodology, we consider news articles as the text input, and their paired highlights/description as the summary
 * For each language, we selected an online newspaper which met the following
-  1. generalist: ensuring that a broad range of topics is represented for each
+  1. generalist: ensuring that a broad range of topics is represented
-    * minimize the risk of training topic-specific models, a fact which would
+    * minimize the risk of training topic-specific models
-  2. Having a large number of articles in their public online archive.
+  2. Having a large number of articles in their public online archive
-  3. Providing human written highlights/summaries for the articles that can be extracted from the HTML code of the web page.
+  3. Providing human written highlights/summaries for the articles that can be extracted from the HTML code of the web page
 * filter: all the articles shorter than 50 words or summaries shorter than 10
-  * to avoid articles containing mostly audiovisual content.
-Each article was
+  * to avoid articles containing mostly audiovisual content
 * we provide recommended train/validation/test splits following a chronological
   * from 2010 to 2018, included, for training; data for
   * 2019 (~10% of the dataset) for validation (up to May 2019) and
-  * test (May-December 2019).
-While this choice is arguably more
+  * test (May-December 2019)
-  * challeng[able], due to the possible emergence of new topics over time, we
+  * challeng[able], due to the possible emergence of new topics over time
   * advantage of excluding most cases of leakage across languages: it
     * prevents a model, from seeing a training sample describing an important event in one language, and then being submitted for inference a similar article in another language, published around the same time

 ## 3.2 corpus statistics

 # 4 Models 5